Controversial Police Encounters Fast Facts

 September 17, 2013 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman are awarded a new trial.

 April 20, 2016 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman plead guilty.
-Their sentences -- from three to 12 years in prison -- are remarkably less severe than the six to 65 years in prison they were originally sentenced to back in 2012.
+Their sentences -- from three to 12 years in prison -- are remarkably less severe than the six to 65 years in prison to which they were originally sentenced back in 2012.

 2006 - New York - Sean Bell